Kovács

-Kovács or Kovacs, meaning blacksmith, is one of the most common Hungarian family names.
+Kovács or Kovacs, meaning blacksmith, is one of the most common Hungarian family name.

-History

 The name is found in Hungary and Hungarian expatriate communities.
-There are similar names with the Kováts or Kovách spellings.
+There are similar names with the Kováts or Kovats, or Kovách spellings.
 The name means "blacksmith" in Hungarian, and it is a loanword from Slavic languages.

 The top three most frequent surnames in Hungary are Nagy, Kovács, and Tóth.